perimeterstrategies/perimeterstrategies.github.io/services.md

 Economic briefs, market studies, and structured quantitative or qualitative analysis.

 ## Competition Assessments
-Evaluation of market structure, potential anti-competitive conduct, and sector-specific risks.
+Evaluation of market structure and sector-specific risks.

 ## Advisory Support
 Strategic guidance for firms, associations, and policy stakeholders.